peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 not able to be used in the DNS namespace of the parent.
 2. "Delegation to nowhere" -- a delegation (q.v.) from a parent to a child across a zone cut to nowhere.
-3. "Referral to nowhere", "Referral response to nowhere" -- DNS response (q.v.) received from a nameserver that reveals the existence of a delegation to nowhere.
+3. "Referral to nowhere", "Referral response to nowhere" -- a DNS response (q.v.) received from a nameserver that reveals the existence of a delegation to nowhere.

 # Publishing a Delegation to Nowhere

 A zone cut to nowhere is implemented in a parent zone using a single NS resource record with an empty target (an empty NSDNAME, using the terminology of {{!RFC1035}}).
-A zone cut to nowhere between the parent zone EXAMPLE.ORG and the child zone INTERNAL.EXAMPLE.ORG with a TTL of 3600 seconds would be described in zone file syntax as follows:
+A zone cut to nowhere between the parent zone `EXAMPLE.ORG` and the child zone `CHILD.EXAMPLE.ORG` with a TTL of 3600 seconds would be described in zone file syntax as follows:

 ~~~~
 ; zone data published in an external nameserver